 The Faculty is one of those films that when I watch it, I wish there were more films around just like it.
 It’s based on The Body Snatchers and brought to a high school but what makes it extra cool is the quirky writing and mis-match of teenage clichés – nerd, burnout, queen bee, jock, lesbian, new kid etc – who have no option but to join forces and fight the aliens who are taking over their teachers and their home town.
 Loads of fun (and stellar cast as well).

 Nightmarish, gory, demonic and very creepy too.
 Fairly ambiguous but like, who cares man?
 This film scared me as a kid – and it still does a bit now.

 1. Kalifornia (1993)

 You know who Brad Pitt is great at playing?
 A trailer trash, murderous scumbag called Early Grayce.
-In this movie Early and his nice-but-dim wife (Juliette Lewis) car share with a more hip and trendy couple (David Duchovny and Michelle Forbes) who are traveling to California and writing a book about famous murderers, stopping at the landmarks on the way.
-The twist in this tale is that they are already traveling with a real-life murderer – the psychopathic Early.
-Fucking great.
+In this movie Early and his nice-but-dim wife (Juliette Lewis) car share with a hip and trendy couple (David Duchovny and Michelle Forbes) who are traveling to California, writing a book about murderers.
+The twist in this tale is that they are unknowingly traveling with a murderer – the psychopathic Early.
+One of my favourites!